What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 We are only now beginning to examine who it is that we have gone to war for.

-Might be Stavridis, I'm not sure.
+Might be Stavritis, I'm not sure.

 He was appearing before the Senate Armed Services Committee.

-Well, we're we're studying who they are.
+Well, we're studying who they are.

-So the NATO commander has made it clear in Senate testimony that we're not sure who they are, but we're we're studying it.
+So the NATO commander has made it clear in Senate testimony that we're not sure who they are, but we're studying it.

-You could he's above being bribed.
+He's above being bribed.

 He's got more money than Obama's got.